 Need for Medical Assistance

-- Travelers going to (or residing in) certain countries where meningococcal disease is constantly or highly present, or epidemic prone at certain times of the year, especially if prolonged close contact with local residents is anticipated
+- Travelers going to (or residing in) certain countries where meningococcal disease is constantly or highly present or epidemic prone at certain times of the year; especially if prolonged close contact with local residents is anticipated.

-- Travelers going to any country experiencing a current epidemic
+- Travelers going to any country experiencing a current epidemic or localized outbreak.

-- HCWs traveling to any of the above countries at any time of year for health care work or research
+- HCWs traveling to any of the above countries at any time of year for health care work or research.

-- Expatriates and long-stay child travelers in countries where meningococcal vaccine is given routinely to children and infants
+- Expatriates and long-stay child travelers in countries where meningococcal vaccine is given routinely to children and infants.

 - Persons aged 11-18 years who have not previously received quadrivalent vaccine